mdemou/hapi-boilerplate/README.md

 Feel free to ask for support, or pull requests with improvements this repository.
 I will be very happy to hear from you, and make this as useful as possible

 ## Thanks!
-> It is greate to share this with all of you.
-I hope this could be useful :)
+> It is great to share this with all of you, and could be useful :)

 ## License
 Check LICENSE file